-An Oscar-qualifying, Australasia’s premiere international documentary film festival.
-Held annually in Auckland and Wellington, the Festival showcases the best films from New Zealand and around the world.
+The Academy Awards® qualifying international documentary film festival held annually in Auckland and Wellington.
+The Festival showcases the best films from New Zealand and around the world.

 Doc Edge Forum + Pitch

 An industry event that brings together local and international film, TV and other media professionals.
 It offers seminars, panels, masterclasses, networking opportunities and includes a documentary pitching forum for short or feature films and TV series.